Review Rules at a Glance

 Attention: Not all problems can be found by just looking at the difference between old and new code.
 So as a rule of thumb, whenever a pull request introduces new structural elements (new methods, interfaces, classes) checkout the pull request and take a look at the bigger picture: Are there already other methods, interfaces, classes for this or a similar job?
 Can the same goal be achieved using existing components of Saros?

-How to report the issues found
+How to Report the Found Issues

 - Explain the problem: Don’t just point to a problem and expect the author to understand what you are talking about.
 If it really was so obvious, the author probably wouldn’t have made the mistake in the first place.
 So, make sure it’s really clear what the problem is (and expect follow-up questions of the author).